amarsingh7/BookDirectory/README.md

-# This is "Book Directory" project made by using REST API, NodeJS, ExpressJS
+# This is "Book Directory" project
+🔥 Made by using REST API, NodeJS, ExpressJS, AWS